 - Blue hands, feet, and around the mouth are actually normal in newborn babies too.
 This is called acrocyanosis and is often seen the first few days of life while newborns transition to life outside the womb.
 (Referenced from How Your Newborn Behaves on HealthyChildren.org)

 - Blue INSIDE the mouth is not normal and suggests that baby is not breathing well.
 911 should be called immediately if this occurs at home.

-About the Author: LMS nurse Kathleen Hager, RN, BSN specializes in perinatal care and has assisted over 50 babies and their families in the home environment, including preemies, twins & triplets.
+The author of this article is LMS night nurse Kathleen Hager, RN, BSN, who specializes in perinatal care and has assisted over 50 babies and their families in the home environment, including preemies, twins & triplets.